-Take full advantage of the 30 day visa & experience Cuba before it changes forever – find out the Top 18 places to visit in our one month Cuba itinerary!
+Take full advantage of the 30 day visa & experience Cuba before it changes forever – find out where to go in Cuba in our 1 month itinerary!

 Havana is a city of contradictions.

 On on side it’s majestic, flamboyant & timeless; on the other it’s impoverished, dilapidated and stuck in time.

 Explore the neighbourhoods of Havana Viejo, Havana Centro & Vedado for a taste of one of the greatest cities on Earth.